Introduction

 -showBuildSettingsForIndex \

--jsonFrom that JSON, the tool reads swiftASTCommandArguments for each file and passes them to SourceKit as key.compilerargs.
+-jsonFrom that JSON, the tool reads swiftASTCommandArguments for each file and passes them to the SourceKit request.

 3. Rewriting with SwiftSyntax